-EXECUTIVE POSITION TERM OF ESA NOTICE PERIOD TERMINATION BENEFIT Ning Zhang Executive Director, Unlimited 6 months Co-Vice Chairman, 12 months Chairman of the Executive Committe e Nil for cause or resignation.
-David James Moult 2 years with option 6 months If ceasing employment for any other reason i.e. as a 'Good Leaver', a Officer to convert to a permanent position 12 months pro- rata payment in accordance with STIP or LTIP plan rules is at the Board discretion.
-Ning (Kevin) Su Chief Financial Unlimited 3 months - Officer 6 months
+Executive Position Term of ESA Notice Period Termination Benefit Ning Zhang Executive Director, Co-Vice Chairman, Unlimited 6 months 28 12 months 29 Chairman of the Executive Committee - Nil for cause or resignation.If ceasing employment for any David James Moult Chief Executive Officer 2 years with option to convert to a permanent position 6 months 10 12 months 11 other reason i.e. as a 'Good Leaver', a pro- rata payment in accordance with STIP or LTIP pla rules is at the Board discretion.
+Ning (Kevin) Su Chief Financial Officer Unlimited 3 months 10 6 months 11

-27 Notice period applicable if the Executive resigns.
+28 Notice period applicable if the Executive resigns.

-28 Notice period applicable if the Company terminates the Executive.
+29 Notice period applicable if the Company terminates the Executive.